Solomon Islands

-Climate and Weather of Solomon Islands
+Climate overview of Solomon Islands

 The Solomon Islands is a tropical country in Oceania located along the Pacific Ocean, named after the biblical character King Solomon.
 Because the Solomon Islands is within the Pacific Ring of Fire, the country is home to some of the world's most active land and underwater volcanoes.
 Some islands in the country have been directly formed from volcanic eruptions in the past, making some islands uninhabited today.